Can you agree with me that you’re tired of hearing the digital marketing adage- “content is king”?

 Do not disregard this.
 Ever.

 Even from the above example, you still have to note that popular content is more likely to drive a conversion than content with zero potential to convert.

 You can track many goals, from people making an information request to a sign-up for a mailing list.
 However, for this example, I’ll focus on the goal of making a free trial sign-up.

 The first thing you have to do is to determine your destination page.
 This is the method that Google Analytics uses to measure.
 Your destination page is where your users end up after completing a certain action.

 And here’s an example:

 We receive a lot of webinar signups from our dropshipping guide:

 And how do we track this?

-Using the goal we’ve set to identify webinar signups in the webinar confirmation page.
+We used the goal we set to identify webinar signups on the webinar confirmation page.

 An example would be a ‘Thank you page for signing up for your free trial.
-This has to be set in a manner that the only way to access is through completing signup.
+This has to be set so that the only way to access it is through completing signup.